 1932 The So-Called Shot

-The mystery and controvery revolving around a "called" home run by Babe Ruth enlivens a World Series matchup with the Chicago Cubs, already made acrimonious by the appearance of current New York Yankee—and former Cub—manager Joe McCarthy.
+The mystery and controversy revolving around a "called" home run by Babe Ruth enlivens a World Series matchup with the Chicago Cubs, already made acrimonious by the appearance of current New York Yankee—and former Cub—manager Joe McCarthy.

 Babe Ruth had an uncanny ability to do as he pleased on a baseball field.
 Even when the competition stepped it up and tried everything under the sun to stop him, he found little difficulty in brushing it aside.